-Spontaneous volunteers that have been registered through the SF Department of Human Resources (DHR) system can report in to Logistics and then might be used in team response when paired with a NERT volunteer.
+[Should a non-NERT report to the NERT staging area to assist, you may direct them to the City's volunteer intake system (EVC).
+Spontaneous volunteers that have been registered through the SF Department of Human Resources (DHR) at the EVC can assist your team.
+They must report into Logistics and then can be used in team response when paired with a NERT volunteer.]